Bolton and Undercliffe: Landmarks

-and Bolton Methodist Church is further up Bolton Road in Bolton Outlanes.
+and Bolton Methodist Church is further up Bolton Road in Bolton.

 Undercliffe

 Undercliffe means "below the cliff", referring to a village below a hill-spur.

 The name was recorded as Indreclif in 1038.

 Over time Undercliffe has moved uphill and encroached into Eccleshill.

 History

 The Dudley Hill to Killinghall turnpike of 1804 came through Undercliffe, and the former Robin Hood public house was a toll office for the turnpike.

 The turnpike still exists in the area as Killinghall Road to Bradford Moor and as Harrogate Road after a name change from Killinghall Road.